data-integrations/wrangler/README.md

 [![codecov](https://codecov.io/gh/hydrator/wrangler-transform/branch/develop/graph/badge.svg)](https://codecov.io/gh/hydrator/wrangler-transform)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A plugin for performing data transformation based on directives.
-The directives are generated either by an interactive user interface or manual entered into the plugin.
+A pipeline plugin or a service for performing data transformation using a set of instructions.
+The instruction are generated either through an interactive user interface or manual entered into the plugin.
+Each record or an event is passed through a series of instructions to either to transformed or filtered.

+## Concepts

+### Directive
+### Record
+### Pipeline

 ## Directives
 Wrangler plugin supports an easy way to specify data transformation using directives.
 Directives are